Executions during the Irish Civil War: Official executions

 After the initial round of executions, the firing squads got under way again in earnest in late December 1922.
-On 19 December, seven IRA men from Kildare were shot in the Curragh Camp, Co.
-Kildare. and ten days later, two more were shot in Kilkenny.
+On 19 December, seven IRA men from Kildare were shot in the Curragh Camp, County Kildare and ten days later, two more were shot in Kilkenny.
 Most of those executed were prisoners held in Kilmainham and Mountjoy Gaols in Dublin, but from January 1923, Kevin O'Higgins argued that executions should be carried out in every county in order to maximise their impact.
 Accordingly, in that month, 34 prisoners were shot in such places as Dundalk, Roscrea, Carlow, Birr and Portlaoise, Limerick, Tralee, Roscrea and Athlone.
-From 8–18 February, the Free State suspended executions and offered an amnesty in the hope that Anti-Treaty fighters would surrender.
+From 8–18 February, the Free State suspended executions and offered another amnesty in the hope that Anti-Treaty fighters would surrender.
 However, the war dragged on for another two months and witnessed at least 20 more official executions, amongst them six men executed on 11 April in Tuam Military Barracks found guilty of the unlawful possession of arms on 21 February.
 There is a commemorative plaque in Tuam on the site of the old Military Barracks.

 Several Republican leaders narrowly avoided execution.
 Ernie O'Malley, captured on 4 November 1922, was not executed because he was too badly wounded when taken prisoner to face a court martial and possibly because the Free State was hesitant about executing an undisputed hero of the recent struggle against the British.
 Liam Deasy, captured in January 1923, avoided execution by signing a surrender document calling on the Anti-Treaty forces to lay down their arms.
+The majority of those executed were ordinary rank and file IRA volunteers and this appears to have been Army Council policy.

-The Anti-Treaty side called a ceasefire on 30 April 1923 and ordered their men to "dump arms", ending the war, on 24 May.
-Nevertheless, executions of Republican prisoners continued after this time.
+The Anti-Treaty IRA Executive called a ceasefire on 30 April 1923, ordering volunteers to "dump arms", ending the war, on 24 May.
+Nevertheless, executions of Republican prisoners continued for a time.
 Four IRA men were executed in May after the ceasefire order and the final two executions took place on 20 November, months after the end of hostilities.
-It was not until November 1924 that a general amnesty was offered for any acts committed in the civil war.
+It was not until November 1924 that a general amnesty was offered to the anti-treaty IRA for any acts committed in the civil war.